RVenkatesh/Ember-Slider/README.md

 ```
 ember install @love-open-source/ember-slider
 ```
-Note: This addon uses [compass](http://compass-style.org/) for compiling the styles.
-If you are not using it already, please follow [this link](http://compass-style.org/install/) to install it before installing addon.
+Note that versions below v1.2.0 used [compass](http://compass-style.org/) for compiling the styles.
+If you do not have it already, please follow [this link](http://compass-style.org/install/) to install it before installing addon.
 ## How to use
 Include the ember slider component in the template like any other normal ember component
 ```